-We are a driving force behind the Malawi Tea 2020 Revitalisation Programme, a multi-stakeholder partnership that aims to improve the competitiveness and sustainability of the Malawian industry so that workers earn a living wage and small-scale farmers earn a living income.
+We were a driving force behind the Malawi Tea 2020 Revitalisation Programme, a multi-stakeholder partnership that aimed to improve the competitiveness and sustainability of the Malawian industry so that workers could earn a living wage and small-scale farmers could earn a living income.

-The first of its kind in the tea industry, Malawi Tea 2020 brings together the organisations that can deliver the fundamental changes needed to achieve this.
+The first of its kind in the tea industry, Malawi Tea 2020 brought together the organisations that could deliver the fundamental changes needed to achieve this.

-All 22 organisations (producers, traders, buyers, retailers, trade unions, NGOs and development partners) are committed to working together.
-Our goal is to create a competitive and profitable Malawian tea industry, which can sustainably improve incomes for workers and farmers so that they can maintain a decent standard of living, for them and their families.
+All 22 organisations (producers, traders, buyers, retailers, trade unions, NGOs and development partners) were committed to working together.
+Our goal was to create a competitive and profitable Malawian tea industry, which could sustainably improve incomes for workers and farmers so that they could maintain a decent standard of living, for them and their families.

-As well as coordinating the Malawi Tea 2020 partnership, together with the Tea Association of Malawi, Oxfam, IDH – Sustainable Trade Initiative and German development agency GIZ, ETP’s team are directly delivering a number of programmes that support this partnership.
+As well as coordinating the Malawi Tea 2020 partnership, together with the Tea Association of Malawi, Oxfam, IDH – Sustainable Trade Initiative and German development agency GIZ, ETP’s team directly delivered a number of programmes that support this partnership.

-Through our Farmer Field School, entrepreneurship and nutrition training, as well as our community savings schemes and climate and environment work, we are changing the lives of people in Malawi’s tea communities.
-Our wide-ranging efforts to support farmers to increase their incomes will reach the majority of small-scale farmers in Malawi.
+Through our Farmer Field School, entrepreneurship and nutrition training, as well as our community savings schemes and climate and environment work, we worked to change the lives of people in Malawi’s tea communities.
+Our wide-ranging efforts to support farmers to increase their incomes reached the majority of small-scale farmers in Malawi.

-We’ve made good progress through the Malawi Tea 2020 partnership.
-Our joint efforts are recognised as a rare example of a successful partnership, which is leading to change on living wages and is having far-reaching economic, social and environmental impact.
+We made good progress through the Malawi Tea 2020 partnership.
+Our joint efforts are recognised as a rare example of a successful partnership, which led to change on living wages and had far-reaching economic, social and environmental impact.